Post and Prenuptial Agreements are legal instruments used to clarify understandings between parties prior to or after marriage.

 Premarital or prenuptial agreements may be desirable for people marrying for the first time or the second time around when they, own a family business, have family trusts or other family money, have children from previous marriages, have substantial assets or who have well-established careers.
-Although many planning to marry prefer not to think about the possibility of divorce, a premarital agreement is advantageous if things do not turn out as desired.
-In addition, a premarital agreement can protect assets if one spouse dies before the other.
-Contact the King of Prussia, Pennsylvania lawyers at Vetrano|Vetrano & Feinman LLC for a consultation on the advisability of a premarital agreement.
+We can help you think about what works best for you at the end of a marriage and draft an enforceable agreement to ensure the results on death or divorce meet your needs and desires.

 The lawyers at Vetrano | Vetrano & Feinman LLC help those considering a premarital agreement anticipate and address problems that can arise at different stages of life.
 Engaged couples with children from previous marriages, for example, can be counseled on the appropriate manner of dealing with such family relationships.
 We recognize that a couple planning to marry wants to build a partnership and life together and, at the same time, needs to protect themselves and certain assets at death or divorce.

 A Premarital Agreement May Not Be Necessary